 I am remortgaging a property in Cirencester - do I need a solicitor?

 The base rate is now at 0.75% (Feb 2019).
 A good Cirencester remortgage solicitor should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our property solicitors are on the panel for all major lenders, so whether you are you are switching to a flexible mortgage with Lloyds Bank or to a joint mortgage with the Manchester Building Society, our remortgage team can assist.
+Property solicitors on the panel for all major lenders - so whether you are you are switching to a flexible mortgage with Lloyds Bank or to a joint mortgage with the Manchester Building Society, our remortgage team can assist.